Nested open books and the binding sum: The push-off

 Identify a neighbourhood of the binding $B^\prime \subset B$ of the open book of the binding $B$ with $B' \times D^2$ with coordinates $(b', r', \theta')$ such that $(r', \theta')$ are polar coordinates on the $D^2$-factor and $\theta'$ corresponds to the fibration $\pi'$ -- these are standard coordinates for a neighbourhood of a binding of an open book.
 We will also use Cartesian coordinates $x'$, $y'$ on the $D^2$-factor.
 Analogously, we have coordinates $(b,r,\theta)$ in a neighbourhood of $B \subset M$ with the corresponding properties.
 Combining these, we get two sets of coordinates on $(B' \times D^2) \times D^2 \subset M$:

 First, we will describe the geometric idea of the push-off by considering just a single page $\Sigma_\theta$ of the open book before defining it rigorously afterwards, see Figure \ref{fig:push-off_single_page}.
-The page $\Sigma'$ of the binding open book is pushed into the page $\Sigma$.
-The push-off depends on the radial direction $r'$ only and is invariant in the $B'$-component.
+The page $\Sigma'$ of the binding open book corresponding to angle $\theta$ is pushed into the page $\Sigma$ of the ambient open book corresponding to the same angle $\theta$.
+Restricted to a single page of the binding open book, the push-off depends on the radial direction $r'$ only and is invariant in the $B'$-component.
 In particular, the boundary of the page $\Sigma'$ stays fixed.
 We divide the collar neighbourhood in $\Sigma'$ into four parts by the collar parameter $r'$.
 The outermost one consisting of points in $\Sigma'$ with $r' \leq \epsilon_1$ is mapped to run straight into the $r$-direction of the ambient page $\Sigma$.
 The innermost part consisting of points with $r' \geq \epsilon_3$ is translated by a constant $c$ into the $r$-direction.
 This translation is extended over the whole of $\Sigma'$.
 On the rest of the collar the push-off is an interpolation between these innermost and outermost parts.
 This is done such that points with $\epsilon_1 \leq r' \leq \epsilon_2$ are used to interpolate in $r$-direction and points with $\epsilon_2 \leq r' \leq \epsilon_3$ in $r'$-direction.